© 2024 WGCU News

 Pulse corals are highly sought-after in the marine aquarium trade because of their attractive coloration and ability to thrive in various aquatic conditions.
 However, their invasive nature and ability to reproduce prolifically poses a significant threat to local environments.

 "The health and integrity of Florida's Coral reef is vital to our state.
 Not only does Florida's Coral Reef protect Southeast Florida from wind and waves generated by hurricanes, but our reef also generates 60,000 jobs and $2 billion in local income.
-We need all eyes underwater to be on the lookout for this invader,” adds Ana Zangroniz, Monroe County Florida Sea Grant Extension agent.
+We need all eyes underwater to be on the lookout for this invader,” adds Ana Zangroniz, Miami-Dade County Florida Sea Grant Extension agent.

 Seagrass meadows and mangrove systems, which serve as vital habitats for commercially and recreationally fished species, also could be colonized by invasive soft corals.
 Additionally, these ecosystems play a crucial role in shoreline protection and safeguarding upland properties from storms and erosion.